SirRuBick/nvim/README.md

 - learn to use vim fuigitive
 - new terminal should activate vitual environment if source is
 - there are quite some duplicate features over trouble, quickfix, telescope and lspsaga
-- keymaps for splits more: c-w _ and c-w | to maximaz split, and shorcuts to move splits around
-- autocmd for automatically comment file with header?

 ### BUGS
 - project is jumping dir for nonsense